Saudi Arabia says hajj to be limited to 60,000 in kingdom

 Published

-DUBAI, United Arab Emirates (AP) — Saudi Arabia announced Saturday this year's hajj pilgrimage will be limited to no more than 60,000...Full Article
+Saudi Arabia announced Saturday this year's hajj pilgrimage will be limited to no more than 60,000 people, all of them from within the kingdom, due to the ongoing…Full Article

 Published

-DUBAI, United Arab Emirates (AP) — Saudi Arabia announced Saturday this year's hajj pilgrimage will be limited to no more than 60,000...Full Article
+Saudi Arabia announced Saturday this year's hajj pilgrimage will be limited to no more than 60,000 people, all of them from within the kingdom, due to the ongoing…Full Article

+(MENAFN - Kuwait News Agency (KUNA)) JEDDAH, June 12 (KUNA) -- The Gulf Cooperation Council (GCC) and the Organisation of Islamic..

 The kingdom made the announcement on Saturday through the state-run Saudi Press Agency